-- 32. (1) The Qualifying Examination shall consist of one paper each in- - (a) Criminal Procedure and Evidence; - (b) Civil Procedure and Evidence; - (c) Conveyancing; - (d) Probate; - (e) Legal Accounting; - (f) Cayman Statute Law Part I-Private Client; - (g) Cayman Statute Law Part II-Business Client; and - (h) such other subjects as the Council may approve. - (2) Every student shall pass the whole of the Qualifying Examination. - (3) A student who fails only one subject may, with the consent of the Council, be referred in that subject. - (4) A student who fails more than one subject shall fail the entire examination and may, with the consent of the Council, take the entire examination again. - (5) A student who fails the examination under subregulation (3) or (4) shall fail the entire Qualifying Examination and may, with the consent of Council, be permitted to repeat the course of study with or without requirement of attendance. - (6) In deciding whether to grant consent under this regulation, the Council shall consider a report of the Director on the student's record of attendance and performance in written or other work assigned in connection with any course of study.
+Qualifying Examination 32.
+(1) The Qualifying Examination shall consist of one paper each in-

+- (a) Criminal Procedure and Evidence; - (b) Civil Procedure and Evidence; - (c) Conveyancing; - (d) Succession Law; - (e) Legal Accounting; - (f) Cayman Statute Law Part I-Private Client; - (g) Cayman Statute Law Part II-Business Client; and - (h) such other subjects as the Council may approve. - (2) Every student shall pass the whole of the Qualifying Examination. - (3) A student who fails one subject only shall fail the entire Qualifying Examination but may, with the consent of the Council, be permitted to re-sit the subject and to retain the other subjects passed. - (4) A student who fails more than one subject shall fail the entire examination and may, with the consent of the Council, take the entire examination again. - (5) A student who fails the examination under subregulation (3) or (4) shall fail the entire Qualifying Examination and may, with the consent of Council, be permitted to repeat the course of study with or without requirement of attendance. - (6) In deciding whether to grant consent under this regulation, the Council shall consider a report of the Director on the student's record of attendance and performance in written or other work assigned in connection with any course of study. - (7) Where the Council has made any determination under subregulation (3), (4) or (5), the student affected shall have a right of appeal to the Board and the Council shall inform him of such right. - (8) An appeal under subregulation (7) shall be made by the student within twenty-eight days of the determination of the Council and the decision of the Board shall be final and not subject to any further appeal.